Adityaxciii/UP_SKILLING/README.md

 # UP_SKILLING
-This repo contains code for an authentiction system based on python
+This repo contains code for an authentication system based on python